Procedures : May to October 2018

 examiner to moderate assessments.
 In this case, results will

-remain provisional and students will be kept informed of any delay
+remain provisional and candidates will be kept informed of any delay

 in the normal timeframe for publication of results.